tkln/RobokasiV2_Host/README.md

-# RobokasiV2
+# RobokasiV2_Host

-This project is generated from Lehdari's minimal C++ project template.
+This project is generated from Lehdari's sdl_window project template by Lehdari on 2018-10-10 using Pulautin v0.01.